STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Experiment

 \subsection{\textbf{Overall Performance}}

-We compare our method with the baseline of LLaDA and Dream, as well as the state-of-the-art inference acceleration method Fast-dLLM and another remasking strategy DUS.
-Tab.~\ref{tab:1} presents the main results of our comparison on the GSM8K, MBPP, and MATH datasets.
-Bold values represent the best performance in each category in the table.
-The results clearly demonstrate that our Spatio-Temporal Dynamics-Driven Token Refinement strategy outperforms the SOTA remasking strategies in both LLaDA and Dream in all datasets, achieving not only a high speedup but also a quality improvement.
+We compare our method with the baseline of LLaDA-Instruct-8B and Dream-7B, as well as the state-of-the-art inference acceleration method Fast-dLLM and another remasking strategy DUS.
+Tab.~\ref{tab:1} presents the main results of our comparison on the GSM8K, MBPP, MATH500 and HumanEval datasets.
+The experimental results consistently substantiate the superiority of our Responsive Token Remasking strategy over state-of-the-art methods across both LLaDA and Dream architectures.
+Notably, our approach achieves a dual breakthrough: it not only delivers substantial acceleration across all evaluated datasets but also enhances generative quality, effectively transcending the traditional speed-accuracy trade-off.

-\textbf{Comparison in Speed.} When integrated with the LLaDA-Instruct-8B model, STDD achieves a speedup of 3.07$\times$ on GSM8K, 8.9$\times$ on MBPP, and 3.74$\times$ on MATH.
-Notably, on the MBPP dataset, STDD exhibits a massive 8.9$\times$ acceleration over the baseline, far surpassing Fast-dLLM's 4.15$\times$ and DUS's 2.70$\times$, indicating a superior ability to accelerate code generation tasks.
-When applied to the Dream-7B model, STDD maintains high efficiency, yielding speedups of 3.41$\times$ on GSM8K, 2.91$\times$ on MBPP, and 3.65$\times$ on MATH, confirming its robustness and scalability across different model architectures.
+\textbf{\textit{Comparison in Speed}}: When integrated with the LLaDA-8B model, STaRR consistently outperforms all baseline strategies.
+Notably, on the MBPP dataset, STaRR achieves a massive 8.90$\times$ acceleration over the Confidence Baseline.
+This far surpasses the 4.15$\times$ speedup of Fast-dLLM and the 2.70$\times$ of DUS, highlighting STaRR's exceptional capability in accelerating structured code generation tasks.
+Across GSM8K and MATH500, STaRR maintains this momentum with speedups of 3.07$\times$ and 3.74$\times$, respectively.

-\textbf{Comparison in Quality.} Beyond efficiency, the STDD method demonstrates either comparable or superior accuracy across the evaluated tasks, effectively mitigating the common trade-off between speed and performance.
-On the challenging GSM8K benchmark, STDD achieves an accuracy of 83.1, which represents a substantial improvement over the baseline Confidence method (79.2), Fast-dLLM (79.2), and DUS (72.1).
-Furthermore, STDD establishes a new state-of-the-art on the MATH dataset with an accuracy of 35.1, surpassing the baseline's 33.4.
+The robustness of our approach is further validated on the Dream-7B architecture.
+STaRR delivers substantial speedups of 3.41$\times$ on GSM8K and 3.65$\times$ on MATH500.
+Even on the high-complexity HumanEval benchmark, where DUS suffers from negative acceleration (0.61$\times$), STaRR still provides a solid 1.90$\times$ gain, confirming its scalability across diverse model architectures and task complexities.
+These results highlight that STaRR effectively mitigates the performance degradation often encountered by static strategies in logic-intensive tasks.

+\textbf{\textit{Comparison in Quality}}: On the rigorous MATH500 benchmark, STaRR establishes a new performance peak with an accuracy of 35.1, surpassing the Confidence baseline (33.4) and significantly outperforming DUS (21.4).
+For Dream-7B on GSM8K, STaRR manages to reach a 75.0 accuracy, matching the high-fidelity Confidence baseline while being over three times faster.
+In the MBPP task for Dream-7B, STaRR actually improves accuracy to 57.2 (vs. the baseline's 56.6), whereas other acceleration methods like Fast-dLLM (53.8) and DUS (46.4) experience noticeable performance degradation.
+Unlike traditional methods that often sacrifice accuracy for speed, STaRR effectively achieves a Pareto improvement, positioning itself as a "plug-and-play" enhancement that safeguards the model's inherent reasoning capabilities while maximizing throughput.